rgreminger/tilburg-science-hub/docs/setup/make.md

 !!! danger "Making `make` available via the PATH settings on Windows"
     We need to update our PATH settings; these settings are a set of directories that Windows uses to "look up" software to startup.

+    - Open the settings for environment variables
         - Right-click on Computer.
       	- Go to "Properties" and select the tab "Advanced System settings".
+      	- Choose "Environment Variables"
+    - Alternatively, type "environment variable" (Dutch: omgevingsvariabelen) in your Windows 10 search menu, and press Enter.

-	- Choose "Environment Variables" and select `Path` from the list of system variables.
+	-  Select `Path` from the list of user variables.
+Choose `Edit`.
-	- Choose `Edit`.
 		- **Windows 7 and 8 machines:**
-			If you have used the default directory during your installation, copy and paste the following string without spaces at the start or end.
-Otherwise, modify the path accordingly:
+			If you chose your installation directory to be `C:\Program Files\GnuWin32\bin` during your installation (i.e., you did use the default directory), copy and paste the following string without spaces at the start or end:

-            `;c:\Program Files (x86)\GnuWin32\bin\`
+            `;C:\Program Files (x86)\GnuWin32\bin`

 		- **Windows 10 machines:**
 			- Click `New` and paste the following string:

-            `c:\Program Files (x86)\GnuWin32\bin\`
+            `C:\Program Files (x86)\GnuWin32\bin`

 			- Click on `OK` as often as needed.